tedee-com/tedee-mobile-sdk-ios/README.md

 ### API Documentation

 Documentation describing public API of the Tedee Lock framework is available at [https://]().
 Refer to this documentation for in-depth insights into available functionalities and methods.

+For more details about Tedee Lock BLE API, available commands, their parameters, notifications and more please refer to our BLE API documentation available at [https://tedee-tedee-lock-ble-api-doc.readthedocs-hosted.com/en/latest/index.html](https://tedee-tedee-lock-ble-api-doc.readthedocs-hosted.com/en/latest/index.html).

 ### Disclaimer